-This course is taken for academic credit.
+(3-2-4) This course is taken for academic credit.
 Students will earn an A, B, C, D, F, or W. Introduction to the skills necessary to process, prepare, label, and maintain records of prescriptions in a community pharmacy to include customer service, count and pour techniques, prescription calculations, drug selection and preparation, over-the-counter drugs, inventory management and legal parameters.
 Lab fee \$74 includes skills lab fee and drug screening.
+Fee is subject to change.